Wall Street slips from record levels; Tesla drops after fatal car crash

 The S&P 500 has risen for the past four weeks, its longest winning streak since August 2020.

-About 79 S&P 500 companies are due to report earnings this week, including Johnson & Johnson, Netflix Inc, Intel Corp, Honeywell and Schlumberger, according to Refinitiv IBES data.
+About 79 S&P 500 companies are due to report earnings this week, including Johnson & Johnson (JNJ.N), Netflix Inc (NFLX.O), Intel Corp (INTC.O), Honeywell (HON.N) and Schlumberger (SLB.N), according to Refinitiv IBES data.

 Analysts now expect first-quarter earnings for S&P 500 firms to rise 25% from last year.

-Nine of the 11 major S&P sectors dropped, while the defensive consumer staples and real estate were in positive territory.
+Nine of the 11 major S&P sectors dropped, while the defensive consumer staples (.SPLRCS) and real estate (.SPLRCR) were in positive territory.

-Crypto stocks including miners Riot Blockchain and Marathon Digital slumped about 11% each as bitcoin took a hammering.
+Crypto stocks including miners Riot Blockchain (RIOT.O) and Marathon Digital (MARA.O) slumped about 11% each as bitcoin took a hammering. read more

-Harley-Davidson jumped 12% after the motorcycle maker raised it full-year forecast for sales growth.
+Harley-Davidson (HOG.N) jumped 12% after the motorcycle maker raised it full-year forecast for sales growth. read more

 Declining issues outnumbered advancers by a 2.2-to-1 ratio on the NYSE by a 3.9-to-1 ratio on the Nasdaq.